CONSULTANT PLASTIC SURGEON

 Step 3 – The injection

 Injection usually takes only a few moments per site.
 The process of injecting, massaging, and evaluating the result is performed, and additional filler is added as needed.
-Depending on the number of areas to be treated, the whole process may be as short as 15 minutes, or as long as an hour.
+Depending on the number of areas to be treated, the entire process may take as little as 15 minutes or as long as an hour.

 Step 4 – Recovery

 You may be offered an ice pack to reduce swelling and alleviate discomfort.
-Although the area may feel a bit tender for a day or two, it is usually not painful enough to require any medication.
+Although the area may feel tender for a day or two, it is usually not painful enough to require medication.

 How can fat injections be used as dermal fillers?

-Some patients may want to consider fat injections, which use fat harvested from the patient's own body which can then be re-injected to enhance facial fullness, fill creases or build up shallow contours.
+Some patients may want to consider fat injections, which use fat harvested from the patient's own body and can then be reinjected to enhance facial fullness, fill creases, or build up shallow contours.

 How fat injections are administered?